asifdanishyar/animation/README.md

 # animation
-this project is made for animation practices
+this project is made for animation practices... hover your mouse on the object and see the result.